 These boards have a policy or coordination role, such as the Industry Management Committee and the State Emergency Management Committee.

 These boards are charged with making independent decisions affecting large groups and determining matters of importance with a regulatory or registration role, such as the Legal Practice Board of Western Australia and the Local Government Standards Panel.

 These boards are entrusted with the stewardship of public assets and resources.
 They include the Aboriginal Land Trust, Public Education Endowment Trust and the Western Australian Local Government Grants Commission.

 Advisory or consultative boards

 These boards provide independent or expert advice to the Government on strategic matters or matters of broad significance.
-They can be either statutory or non-statutory, such as the Geographic Names Committee and the Pest Animal Control Ethics Advisory Committee.
+They can be either statutory or non-statutory, such as the Geographic Names Committee, Regional Development Council and the Pest Animal Control Ethics Advisory Committee.

 The laws, government policies and priorities and other obligations that bind a public sector body are known as its governance framework.
 The foundations of good governance in the public sector are built upon:

 - accountability, transparency, integrity, stewardship, efficiency and leadership